Switzerland is a veritable treasure trove for passionate runners.

 Track running in Switzerland

 Take Zürich as a prime example.
 Just over 10 minutes away from the main station by public transport is the Sihlhölzli running track.
-It is a 400 m track open to the public and you can either train there solo or if you prefer to do your running in a group, TV Unterstrass offer track sessions there twice per week, on Monday and Thursday evenings.
+It is a 400 m track open to the public.
+You can either practice there solo, or if you prefer to do your running in a group, TV Unterstrass offer track sessions there twice per week, on Monday and Thursday evenings.

-Have you ever tried barefoot or minimalistic running?
+Have you ever tried barefoot running, also referred to as minimalistic running?
 If not, then maybe try it out on one of the Finnish paths.
 There is one in Irchelpark for instance, just 15 minutes away from the main station.
 Tram 14 will take you directly there in the quickest time.

 The path is made up of wood chips, and if you are wearing thin soled shoes such as Vibram Fivefingers, it is a really great feeling for your feet and wakes them up from their deep slumber.

 You have to be brave to go completely barefoot as the wood chips can be a little rough, but I promise that you will enjoy it.
 The best time to go barefoot is just after it has rained when you can feel the soft mud squelching between your toes and smell the fresh sweet scent of the wood chips, releasing the inner child in you.
 (As an alternative, try the barefoot hike in Appenzell.)

 Some of you may like the idea of cross training whilst running, and that is where the vitaparcours come in.
 They were first invented in 1969 by Swiss architect Erwin Weckemann.

 His idea was to build trails equipped with obstacles or workout stations designed to promote human health. vitaparcours were realized with the help of the Swiss life insurance company "Vita".

 Some of the obstacles are natural and others are man-made, and they may include such things as chin-up bars, stepping logs or stones and parallel bars.